ilanfroi/ESP8266-AC-Remote/README.md

 # ESP8266-Electra-AC-RC08C

-This project enables control of Electra AC units that use the RC08C IR remote through Home Assistant (HA).
+This project enables control of AC units (Electra, Tornado, Fujitsu) IR remote through Home Assistant (HA).
 Unlike traditional universal remote solutions like Broadlink, this project provides feedback and status updates to HA even when the air conditioner is operated using the traditional remote.

 ## Hardware Requirements